ettoreh/github-actions-for-ci/README.md

 # Continuous Integration

-_Create workflows that enable you to use Continuous Integration (CI) for your projects._
+_underscore_Create workflows that enable you to use Continuous Integration (CI) for your projects._underscore_

 <!--
   <<< Author notes: Start of the course >>>